The architecture studio LANZA was founded in 2015 by Isabel Abascal and Alessandro Arienzo and is based in Mexico City.

 Collaborators

-Henry Peters, Fernanda Gómez, Diego Gahu, Milena Fischer, Francesca Motte, Sofia Valdovinos, Beatriz Sallowiczs, Lucía Font, Tatiana Valente, Manuela Leboreiro, Maïlys Sourgen, Lili Carr, Isabel Palacios, Jessica Hernández, Celina Bonadeo, Alejandro Márquez.
+Past: Henry Peters, Fernanda Gómez, Diego Gahu, Milena Fischer, Francesca Motte, Sofia Valdovinos, Beatriz Sallowiczs, Lucía Font, Tatiana Valente, Manuela Leboreiro, Maïlys Sourgen, Lili Carr, Isabel Palacios, Jessica Hernández, Celina Bonadeo, Alejandro Márquez.